 2012 Chevrolet Suburban Interior

-With adult-sized seating in the front two rows and more standard features than competitors, the Chevrolet Suburban has an interior that makes it easy to haul a group in comfort and a little style.
+With adult-sized seating in the front two rows and more standard features than competitors, critics say the 2012 Chevrolet Suburban has an interior that makes it easy to haul a group in comfort and a little style.
 They also say its navigation system is easy to use, which isn’t always the case in this class.

 - "In fact, with an overall length of well over eighteen feet and an interior capacity of nearly 138 cubic feet, the Suburban can carry more people -- a maximum of nine -- and more cargo than any other sport-utility for sale in America.” -- Automobile Magazine